Social behavior in education

 Social behaviors present themselves in a variety of ways.
 Especially in those in the education system.
 Social behavior is behavior that occurs among two or more organisms, typically from the same species.
 Those in the K-12 system are in the process of developing behaviors that will generate future personality traits and behavioral patterns.
-Peers often have tremendous impacts on an individuals behavior and way of thinking.
+Peers often have tremendous impacts on an individual's behavior and way of thinking.

 Different social patterns in children (K-5)

-There are 6 types of Social Patterns used by children:
+According to the Utah Education Network, there are 6 types of Social Patterns used by children: